LJacobDev/contact-reminder/dev_notes.md

     Make initial placeholder type main view component

     add enough styling to make it functional and roughly placed in 'nice enough to develop with' looking layout

+    learned about github pages, github actions for a CI CD pipeline.
+Have created the workflows folder by hand as practice vs just using the github UI to do it, but it isn't running properly yet